axemalt/asyncnt/README.rst

 AsyncNT
 =======

-An asynchronous way to fetch team and racer statistics from `nitrotype <https://nitrotype.com>`_.
+An asynchronous way to fetch data from
+`nitrotype <https://nitrotype.com>`_.

 Installation